akonstodata/covid_state_county/Illinois/README.md

 INTRODUCTION
 ------------
 The increase in COVID cases in a particular state will often be spread heterogenously in that state: some counties will be experiencing tremendous growth, whereas others will not.
 It will be helpful, then, to track dynamics of virus spread at the county level.
-Below, we present results from a statistical model fit of counties in Maryland.
+Below, we present results from a statistical model fit of counties in Illinois.
 We will be tracking which models fit cumulative growth the best: exponential, polynomial, or linear.
 As virus growth spreads, the best model fit will veer away from exponential towards linear.
 This is what we are looking for.

 Contact: Anna Konstorum (konstorum.anna@gmail.com)